cisocrgroup/pocoweb/frontend/public_html/doc.md

 <a id='pocoweb-backend'></a>
 ### Pocoweb back-end
+Pocoweb comes as a separate back-end process.
+This daemon needs a running mysql database server.
+The daemon is configured using the `config.ini` configuration file.
+Its implementation can be found under the `rest/src` directory.

 #### Dependencies
 The back-end of Pocoweb is written in c++ and depends on the following libraries